On The Zariski Topology Of Automorphism Groups Of Affine Spaces And Algebras: Introduction and main results

 \

-{\bf Automorphisms of the tame automorphism groups.} Regarding the tame automorphism group, something can be done on the group-theoretical level.
-In H.Kraft and I.Stampfli \cite{KraftStampfli}, the automorphism group of the tame automorphism group of polynomial algebra was brilliantly studied.
-In that paper, conjugation of elementary automorphisms by translations plays very important role.
-Our results in the current article are different.
-We calculate $\Aut(\TAut_0)$ of the tame automorphism group $\TAut_0$ preserving the origin (i.e. taking the augmentation ideal onto an ideal which is a subset of the augmentation ideal).
-This is technically more difficult, the advantage is that our methodology can be universally and systematically done for both commutative (polynomial algebra) case and noncommutative (free associative algebra) case.
-We see some problems in the shift conjugation approach for the noncommutative (free associative algebra) case, as did for commutative case in \cite{KraftStampfli}.
-Any substitution of a ground field element for a variable can cause zero, for example in Lie polynomial $[[x,y],z]$.
-Note that calculation of $\Aut(\TAut_0)$ (resp. $\Aut_{\ind}(\TAut_0)$, $\Aut_{\ind}(\Aut_0)$) imply also the same results for $\Aut(\TAut)$ (resp. $\Aut_{\ind}(\TAut)$, $\Aut_{\ind}(\Aut)$) according the approach of this article via stablization by the torus action.
+{\bf Automorphisms of tame automorphism groups.} Regarding the tame automorphism group, something can be done on the group- theoretic level.
+In the paper of H. Kraft and I. Stampfli \cite{KraftStampfli} the automorphism group of the tame automorphism group of the polynomial algebra was thoroughly studied.
+In that paper, conjugation of elementary automorphisms via translations played a very important role.
+The results of our study are different.
+We describe the group $\Aut(\TAut_0)$ of the group $\TAut_0$ of tame automorphisms preserving the origin (i.e. taking the augmentation ideal onto an ideal which is a subset of the augmentation ideal).
+This is technically more difficult, and will be universally and systematically done for both commutative (polynomial algebra) case and noncommutative (free associative algebra) case.
+We observe a few problems in the shift conjugation approach for the noncommutative (free associative algebra) case, as it was for commutative case in \cite{KraftStampfli}.
+Any evaluation on a ground field element can return zero, for example in Lie polynomial $[[x,y],z]$.
+Note that the calculations of $\Aut(\TAut_0)$ (resp. $\Aut_{\Ind}(\TAut_0)$, $\Aut_{\Ind}(\Aut_0)$) imply also the same results for $\Aut(\TAut)$ (resp. $\Aut_{\Ind}(\TAut)$, $\Aut_{\Ind}(\Aut)$) according to the approach of this article via stabilization by the torus action.

-\begin{theorem} Any automorphism $\varphi$ of $\TAut_0(K[x_1,\dots,x_n])$ (in group theoretical sense) for $n\ge 3$ is inner, i.e. is a conjugation via some automorphism. \end{theorem}
+\begin{theorem} Any automorphism $\varphi$ of $\TAut_0(K[x_1,\dots,x_n])$ (in the group-theoretic sense) for $n\ge 3$ is inner, i.e. is a conjugation via some automorphism. \end{theorem}